brillout/wildcard-api/docs/intro.template.md

 For prototypes we recommend Wildcard and for large applications we recommand REST or GraphQL.

+When prototyping
+Flexibility is paramount,
-Flexibility is paramount when prototyping, and Wildcard's structureless nature is a great fit.
+and Wildcard's structureless nature is a great fit.
-Whereas the rigid structure of a generic API gets in the way of quickly evolving your prototype.
+Whereas the rigid structure of a generic API gets in the way of quickly evolving a prototype.

 Also,
 Wildcard is trivial to setup,
 allowing you quickly ship a prototype.

-We go in more depth and explore different use cases at [Usage Manual - Custom API vs Generic API](/docs/usage-manual.md#custom-api-vs-generic-api).
+We go in depth and explore different use cases at [Usage Manual - Custom API vs Generic API](/docs/usage-manual.md#custom-api-vs-generic-api).

 ### How does a Wildcard API compare to a GraphQL API / RESTful API?